Farali potatoes

 Farali dry potatoes or farali potatoes is a dish in Indian cuisine.
 It is a dish which can be eaten during fasting ("farali" refers to fasting).

 Variations

-Sabudana vadas is a type of deep fried farali potato dish that is prepared with green chili peppers, potatoes and sabudanas.
+Sabudana vada is a type of deep fried farali potato dish that is prepared with green chili peppers, potatoes and sabudanas.

 Buff wada is a variant of the farali potato dish consisting of potato balls, stuffed with masala (mixed spices), are deep-fried.